s4urp8n/PackageTemplate/README.md

 # Package-template

-Use this template package structure to build your own packages and tests
+Use this template package structure to build your own packages and tests and composer distribution

 ## Structure